Avinash020603/AdobeHack1B/README.md

 - Selects top-ranked chunks from all PDFs, ensuring topical diversity and balanced document representation.

 ### 4. Summarization
-- Chosen chunks are condensed into actionable, readable summaries using an offline abstractive model (e.g., FLAN-T5, DistilBART, T5, or PEGASUS).
+- Chosen chunks are condensed into actionable, readable summaries using an offline abstractive model (bge-small-en, t5-base-finetuned-summarize-news).
 - Summarization module is easily swappable according to size/performance needs.

 ### 5. Structured Output